rsanchezmo/advent-of-code-2023/README.md

 ```

 ## Future work
-Complete the days I haven't done yet and improve the days that are inneficient.
+- Complete the days I haven't done yet and improve the days that are inneficient.
+- Refactor each folder and create a README.md for each day with the problem description.

 ## Contributors
 Rodrigo Sánchez Molina